Caesar Kleberg Wildlife Research Institute

-The South Pasture is a 250-acre property located approximately five miles south of the main campus.
-It is a research and demonstration area owned by the university and managed by the Caesar Kleberg Wildlife Research Institute and the Department of Animal, Rangeland and Wildlife Sciences that exemplifies range and wildlife management techniques commonly used in southern Texas.
+The South Pasture is a 25-acre property located approximately six miles south of the main campus.
+It is a research and demonstration area owned by the university and managed by the Caesar Kleberg Wildlife Research Institute and the Department of Rangeland and Wildlife Sciences that exemplifies range and wildlife management techniques commonly used in southern Texas.
 It is used as a field laboratory for various wildlife and range courses in which students actively participate in plant collections, vegetation sampling, habitat management and wildlife surveys.
 South Pasture provides students with the opportunity to observe and apply theory learned in courses.

 Tio and Janell Kleberg Wildlife Research Park